 The results showed that coffee has a short-term effect on blood sugar and insulin concentrations.
 Gender and being overweight or obese can also affect this.

 The importance of exercise to those who have diabetes is always stressed.
-Another small study using people with type 2 diabetes set out to observe the effect that exercise can have on caffeine consumption.
+Another

 The researchers found that those participants who consumed caffeine and had 40 minutes of exercise had a significant reduction in their blood sugar levels compared to other groups.
 Their findings suggest that caffeine coupled with prolonged exercise could reduce blood sugar levels.